gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ### Story: Running `gradle assemble` informs user when no binaries are buildable

-Currently, running `gradle assemble` does nothing when nothing is buildable
+Currently, running `gradle assemble` does nothing when nothing is buildable.

 ### Story: Validate the input source sets for a binary